lildavegoth/Appflowy-JSON-to-Markdown-Converter/README.md

 3. Download the converted Markdown files

 ### Self-Hosted Version (Offline Private)
-1. Clone this repository
+1. Download index.html
 2. Open `index.html` in your browser
-3. Use it offline or host on your own server
+3. Use it without data charged

 ## Getting Your AppFlowy Files